The Clambassador's Second Annual Cedar Key Shark Swim set for Saturday

 “They have an aquaculture class where we teach students at the high school all the different ways that you can make a living on the water,” he said.

-“A good portion of this year’s proceeds will go towards making sure that program has everything they need to train the next generation of watermen and waterwomen to work on the water and keep the island heritage going,” he said.
+"A good portion of this year’s proceeds will go towards making sure that program has everything they need to train the next generation of watermen and waterwomen to work on the water and keep the island heritage going."

 “We’d sure love you to come out and swim the channel with us and learn about how we live on the island,” he said.